omefire/cordova-plugin-livereload/README.md

     ```cordova run android -- --livereload```

 * Make changes to your HTML, CSS or Javascript and watch those changes instantaneously be reflected on your device/emulator

+## Options

+* Ignoring files
+You can also specify files to ignore with the --ignore=path option:
+ (anymatch-compatible definition) Defines files/paths to be ignored.
+The whole relative or absolute path is tested, not just filename.
+If a function with two arguments is provided, it gets called twice per path - once with a single argument (the path), second time with two arguments (the path and the fs.Stats object of that path) :

+      ```cordova run android -- --livereload --ignore=--ignore=build/**/*.*```

 ## LICENSE